computamike/adonis-schema-builder/README.md

 ### Importing the Schema

-Run `adonis schema:build <path to schema file>` to import the schema file and generate source files.
+Run `adonis schema:build <path to schema file>` from the project root to import the schema file and generate source files.
 You will be asked to confirm before overwriting any existing files.

 ### Generated files